apache/datafusion-ballista/docs/source/user-guide/introduction.md

 # Overview

-Ballista is a distributed compute platform primarily implemented in Rust, and powered by Apache DataFusion.
+kapot is a distributed compute platform primarily implemented in Rust, and powered by Apache DataFusion.

-Ballista has a scheduler and an executor process that are standard Rust executables and can be executed directly, but Dockerfiles are provided to build images for use in containerized environments, such as Docker, Docker Compose, and Kubernetes.
+kapot has a scheduler and an executor process that are standard Rust executables and can be executed directly, but Dockerfiles are provided to build images for use in containerized environments, such as Docker, Docker Compose, and Kubernetes.
 See the [deployment guide](deployment.md) for more information